fission/environments/jvm/README.md

 This is the JVM environment for Fission.

-It's a Docker image containing a OpenJDK8 runtime, along with a dynamic loader.
+It's a Docker image containing a OpenJDK22 runtime by [Eclipse Temurin](https://hub.docker.com/_/eclipse-temurin), along with a dynamic loader.
 A few dependencies are included in the pom.xml file.